Timin8er/Timin8er.github.io/cosmic_ksp.md

 These two relay processes form the translation layer between COSMOS and KSP.

 ## **COSMOS**
-[COSMOS](https://cosmosc2.com/) by Ball Aerospace is a command and control system providing commanding, scripting, and data visualization capabilities for embedded systems.
+[COSMOS](https://openc3.com) by Ball Aerospace (now called OpenC3) is a command and control system providing commanding, scripting, and data visualization capabilities for embedded systems.
 COSMOS is intended for use during all phases of testing and during operations.
 COSMOS 5 is a cloud native build and comes in the form of a docker container.
 For this reason, COSMOS is actually running on a separate server machine I own, and is interfaced with over a browser.

 ___